Active Employees

 When will I receive my new health plan I.D. card?

-New cards should be received in mid-January 2023.
+New cards should be received in mid-January 2024.
 If you need to seek services prior to receipt of your new card, the provider should be able to confirm your enrollment electronically.
 Be sure to have your provider/pharmacy update their records with your new card information during your first visit in the new year.

 Anthem Medicare Preferred (PPO) Members

-- Medical plan/prescription drug plan ID card, and
+• Medical plan/prescription drug plan ID card

 SCAN, and